Reading: Psalm 77:16-20

 Sometimes life will bring us to difficult or even impossible situations.
 We can see no way forward and it’s impossible to turn back.
 That’s the situation the people of Israel found themselves in as they set out to escape from Egypt.
 The sea blocked the way before them, and the Egyptian army was pursuing them from behind.
 They had nowhere to turn but to the LORD.

 What did the LORD do?
 He didn’t take Israel around the problem or over it.
 He took them through it.
 We read these words: Your path led through the sea…

 During the dark days of World War II, Winston Churchill gave his nation this advice, “If you are going through hell, keep going.”

 Your Turn: Are you facing difficult times?
-Has the LORD brought you through in the past?
+How has the LORD brought you through hard times in the past?

 * NEW INTERNATIONAL VERSION, COPYRIGHT ©1973, 1978, 1984, 2011 BY BIBLICA

 Volume I of Psalms 365: Develop a Life of Worship and Prayer has won the 2021 Best Book of the Year Award and for those who love God’s word, it’s an ideal way to daily meet with the Lord.
 For a closer look at Volumes II and III click here.